Straight-line speed test

 - 5 points will be awarded for each completed run.

-- 5 points will be awarded for each run where a remote-controlled robot does not touch the sides of the course.
+- 5 points will be awarded for each run where the robot does not touch the sides of the course.

 - The robot with the fastest single run will be awarded 10 additional points.